Manage Cookie Settings

-Regulated Buy to Let – this is when you or a member of your family will at some stage be a tenant (this also applies to Holiday Buy to let where you or a family member expect to rent the property at some stage)
+Regulated Buy to Let – this is when you or a member of your family will at some stage be a tenant

-The Melton’s standard ICR (Interest Coverage Ratio) calculation is 145% of the mortgage payment, calculated at the Society’s BTL stressed rate on an interest only basis.
-For details of our current rates, please visit our product guide.
+The Melton’s standard ICR (Interest Coverage Ratio) calculation is 125% of the mortgage payment for basic rate taxpayers and 145% for higher rate taxpayers, calculated at the Society’s BTL stressed rate on an interest only basis.

 Applicants must have a minimum earned income amount of £25k.
 This can be shared between joint applicants.
 Evidence of income is in accordance with our standard proof of income requirements.